appacademy/pt-section-2-resources/22-week/5-day/notes.md

 - Know how to handle POST requests that will create a Child entity given an identifier for the Parent.
 - Know how to eagerly load an entity with its' associations.
 - Know how to Order data when querying the database.

+## Validations
+- References your custom validation implementations throughout this week.
+Make note of custom validations where we worked with strings.